-The performance data and progress reported below reflects the vast majority of our global business operations.
-As our data collection capabilities continue to improve, we’ll gain a more complete picture of our environmental performance.
-We will update our progress as we march closer to our goals.
+The performance data and progress reported below reflects the vast majority of our global business operations, based on data available to date.
+We will update our progress as we fill minor data gaps and march closer toward our goals.

 View detailed performance data on our Performance Summary page.

-|Sell more sustainable products and services.||Continue to improve sourcing, identification and promotion of greener products to customers.||In 2012, Staples had approximately $2.51 billion in sales of eco-conscious products, globally.|
+|Sell more sustainable products and services.||Continue to improve sourcing, identification and promotion of greener products to customers.||In 2013, Staples had more than $3.25 billion in sales of eco-conscious products, globally.|

-|Offer customers easy recycling solutions.||By 2020, recycle 100 million ink and toner cartridges each year across all operations.||Globally, we collected more than 76.5 million ink and toner cartridges in 2012, an increase of 7% from 2011.|
+|Offer customers easy recycling solutions.||By 2020, recycle 100 million ink and toner cartridges each year across all operations.||Globally, we collected approximately 67.5 million ink and toner cartridges in 2013, a 14% decrease from 2012.|

-|By 2020, recycle 40 million pounds of eWaste each year globally.||Globally, we collected nearly 19.4 million pounds of eWaste in 2012, a decrease of 9.7% from 2011.|
+|By 2020, recycle 40 million pounds of eWaste each year globally.||Globally, we collected more than 21.9 million pounds of eWaste in 2013, an increase of 13% from 2012.|

-|Eliminate operational waste.||Reduce waste to landfill by 25% globally before 2020 from a 2010 baseline.||Globally, we sent 34,020 tons of waste to the landfill in 2012, a less than 1% increase from 2011 (33,820 tons) and a 10% decrease from 2010 (37,810 tons).|
+|Eliminate operational waste.||Reduce waste to landfill by 25% globally before 2020 from a 2010 baseline.||Globally, we sent approximately 28,500 tons of waste to the landfill in 2013, a 16% decrease from 2012 and a 25% decrease from 2010.|

-|Maximize energy efficiency & use of renewable energy.||Reduce the electrical intensity of our global operations by 25% before 2020 from a 2010 baseline.||In 2012, global electrical intensity (11.34 kWh/ft2) increased slightly from 2011 (11.28 kWh/ft2) but still showed a decrease from our 2010 global electrical intensity (11.56 kWh/ft2).|
+|Maximize energy efficiency & use of renewable energy.||Reduce the electrical intensity of our global operations by 25% before 2020 from a 2010 baseline.||In 2013, global electrical intensity (11.01 kWh/ft2) decreased 3% from 2012 and 4.5% from our 2010 baseline.|

-|Ensure that 50% of our active locations in the United States achieve ENERGY STAR® certification by 2020.||At the end of 2012, 29% (or 513) of our active U.S. facilities were designated as ENERGY STAR® certified.
-This represents an increase from 16% at the end of 2011.|
+|Ensure that 50% of our active locations in the United States achieve ENERGY STAR® certification by 2020.||At the end of 2013, 33% (or 585) of our active U.S. facilities were designated as ENERGY STAR® certified.
+This represents an increase of 3 percentage points from 2012.|

-|Reduce net global carbon emissions by 75% before 2020 from a 2010 baseline, including a 25% reduction in emissions before accounting for offsets.||In 2012, our global carbon emissions after offsets were 176,955 MtCO2e, an approximately 1% decrease from 2011 after-set emissions (178,710 MtCO2e) and a 56% decrease from our 2010 after-offset emissions (407,650 MtCO2e).|
+|Reduce net global carbon emissions by 50% before 2020 from a 2010 baseline, after accounting for offsets.||In 2013, our global carbon emissions (after offsets) were approximately 158,850MtCO2e, an approximately 11% decrease from 2012 after-set emissions and a 61% decrease from our 2010 after-offset emissions.|